 If you’ve felt like popsicles were a lot of work to make, your recipe might be too complicated.
 If you can make a smoothie, you can make great popsicles!
-Read below for some essential tips and then check out the easy grape popsicle recipe below.
+These tips ensure success every time!

 - If you have very young children who haven’t been exposed to sweet popsicles and you want to help them cool down without the sticky-drippy mess and wasted popsicles, simply freeze water in popsicle molds and they will love the novelty of the different shapes of their ice pops.
 And you won’t mind that they take a few licks and then drop the pop in the sandbox in pursuit of other activities.

 - If you have younger children who are no longer fooled by the ice pop mentioned above, you still will want to use smaller popsicle molds as they lose interest quickly.
-I like these for my little ones.
+These molds are perfect for little ones (under 5).

 - When you freeze popsicles, they taste less sweet due to the cold.
 If you’ve tried freezing fruit juice and been disappointed, add some fruit juice concentrate to bring out the flavor and sweetness that you expect in a treat.
 Because of popsicles small size, I don’t really worry about this sugar that much.

-- To keep some of the texture of whole fruit without making it hard to eat or leaving empty spaces in your popsicle molds, pulse whole fruit in your blender to easily chop it up without completely pureeing it.
-That’s what we do in these grape popsicles below.
+- To keep some of the texture of whole fruit without jamming up your popsicle mold, pulse whole fruit in your blender without completely pureeing it.
+See the Grape Popsicles, below, for an example for that.

 - Popsicle molds hold less than you may expect.
 Either make tiny batches (2 cups max) or get lots of popsicle molds and make a week’s worth at once.
 If you’re like me and prefer to offer neighbor kids our food vs having my kids eat over there, you’ll find that you quickly go through lots of pops!